-The members of the team creating Gradient Institute have deep expertise in machine learning research and engineering as well as commercial technology consulting and technology deployment.
+The members of the Gradient Institute team have deep expertise in machine learning research and engineering as well as commercial technology consulting and technology deployment.
 They also have specific and rare experience in developing ethically-aware machine learning systems.

 The team is motivated to bring about a world in which ethics are an integral part of data science and machine learning systems, and ensure this new ethical machine learning technology works to make the world fairer and more sustainable.